Last updated on August 13th, 2025 at 10:42 am

 Psychology And Sports

-Psychology and sports deals with positive behavior of sportsperson during training and competition period to increase performance.
+Psychology and sports deal with the positive behavior of sportspersons during training and competition period to increase performance.

 It guides coaches and players to give individual attention regarding various method and various motivational techniques.